 How do the bees keep warm?
 They feed on the honey they have stored in the honeycomb, which gives them energy to shiver.
 Basically, honey bee shiver and shake to create warmth.
 They use about a pound of honey per week to accomplish this (you can hear the podcast here.)

 Honey Bees Swarming

 Dr. Seeley also talked about how honey bees make new colonies, a process called swarming.
 During the time that the scout honey bees are looking for a place to make their new home.
-Check out the series of 10 videos on the Science Friday website for some fascinating information.
-If you are interested in honey bees at all, these videos are definitely worth watching.

 - queen honey bee - the large bee that lays all the eggs in a bee colony

 - swarm - a group of honey bees moving from a colony to find and start a new nest, usually contains a queen and about 10,000 worker bees